 Therapy limits/thresholds - Outpatient rehabilitation services therapy limits/thresholds apply to certain outpatient provider settings including but not limited to outpatient hospital, critical access hospital settings and home health for certain therapy providers, such as privately practicing therapists and certain home health agencies for those members not under a home health plan of care.
-Both in and out-of-network deductibles and copayments count towards the therapy limits/thresholds.
 Therapy services may be extended beyond the therapy limits/thresholds if documented by the provider as medically necessary.

-Urgently Needed Services - Covered services that are not emergency services, provided when the network providers are temporarily unavailable or inaccessible or when the enrollee is out of the service area.
+Urgently Needed Services - Covered services that are not emergency services, provided when providers are temporarily unavailable or inaccessible.
 For example, you need immediate care during the weekend.
 Services must be immediately needed and medically necessary.